kevinchs0808/DSA4263-Project/README.md

 Remark:
 - If you encountered the `FileNotFoundError: [Errno 2] No such file or directory: 'Data/Raw/insurance_claims.csv'` in the directory, return back to the `Download Datasets` section above.

-If you are using tree-based (Decision Tree or Random Tree) or gradient-boosting-tree models (XGBoost or LightGBM), normalisation is not needed.
+If you are using tree-based (Decision Tree or Random Forest) or gradient-boosting-tree models (XGBoost or LightGBM), normalisation is not needed.

 Use this pipeline in the notebook with `normalization` switched to `False`.
 ```